 The Dartmouth football team is among the college teams that will play at Fenway Park this fall in a series called “Football at Fenway,” reports Yahoo!
 Sports.
 Brown and Dartmouth will play an Ivy League contest on Nov.
 10.

 “Our study provides an important corrective to the popular narrative that the student debt crisis is leading a generation of young people back to their parents’ doorstep,” Assistant Professor of Sociology Jason Houle tells Forbes.

 TIME magazine reports that Meryl Streep, whom the president-elect called an “overrated actress,” has won three Oscars and many other awards and honors, including honorary degrees from Dartmouth and three other Ivy League schools.

 “It is unavoidably in our future, and I believe that it will become one of the central foci of our social debates later in this century and in the century beyond,” says Professor Ronald Green in a Guardian story about “designer babies.”

 Founded by brothers Brian Gerrard and Justin Gerrard, Tuck ’16, and Jordan Kunzika ’16, Bae was acquired by if(we), the parent company of Tagged, “with an eye to becoming the place for black singles to meet,” writes the magazine.

 “If you’re a manager—or if you have hopes of ever becoming one—this book will change the way you think of successful leadership,” writes Business Insider about Tuck professor Sydney Finkelstein’s recent book, Superbosses.

 “They drain the resin that otherwise defends the tree.
-Then, the tree is toast,” says Professor of Biological Sciences Matthew Ayres in an ABC News story about the impact of some insects, such as the ash borer, on the nation’s forests.
+Then the tree is toast,” says Professor of Biological Sciences Matthew Ayres in a story about native bark beetles and other insects that are damaging the nation’s forests.